 In general, portfolio quality indicators identify performing and non-performing aspect of the loan portfolio and relate them to specific indicators which provide a view or a snap shot of the status of the portfolio's performance.
 By comparing indicators at different points in time, trend analysis is carried out to identify upturn or downturn developments.
-In assessing the quality of a loan portfolio, classification and provision for bad debt are very developments.
 In assessing the quality of a loan portfolio, classification and provision for bad debt are very crucial.
-Therefore, to determine the level of loan provisions to be made in line with banking regulations, The Bank of